 You don’t want your dog developing a taste for cat, that won’t end well for anyone.
 You need to train him to stay away so he doesn’t cause one serious injury.
 Injuries can lead to hefty vet bills that you don’t want to foot!

 Training your dog to stay away from cats won’t be easy but with consistent training, it can be achieved.
 Firstly, you need to set down some unbreakable rules when it comes to cats.
 You need to enforce those rules using a number of deterrence measures.
 You will also need to use positive reinforcement through a variety of tasty rewards to keep cats strictly off the menu.
 If he’s a puppy and chasing cats is a new habit, then you should be able to train it out of him in just a couple of weeks.
-If he’s been causing cats hell for years, then this ingrained habit may require up to 6 weeks to fully kick.
+If he’s been causing cats grief for years, then this ingrained habit may require up to 6 weeks to fully kick.

 Succeeding with this training may save the life of your cat or someone else’s.
-Not to mention a dog that develops a taste for cats may go on to develop a taste for biting other living things too!
+Not to mention a dog that develops a taste for cats may go on to develop a taste for biting other living things, too!

 Apart from that, just bring the right attitude and a good degree of patience and you’re ready to get to work!